tcseley/marvel_comic_finder/Proposal.md

 `1` An application name / concept:

---Comic Book Keeper is a database to
+--Comic Book Keeper is a database to find related comics from a user collection.

 `2` A repo for your project 2 (built from express_auth template):